kartik-v/yii2-app-practical-a/docs/guide/start-installation.md

 With Composer installed, you can then install the application using the following commands:

-    composer global require "fxp/composer-asset-plugin:^1.3.1"
-    composer create-project --prefer-dist kartik-v/yii2-app-practical-a practical-a
+    composer create-project --prefer-dist kartik-v/yii2-app-practical-a yii-application

-The first command installs the [composer asset plugin](https://github.com/francoispluchino/composer-asset-plugin/) which allows managing bower and npm package dependencies through Composer.
-You only need to run this command once for all.
-The second command installs the practical-a application in a directory named `practical-a`.
+The command installs the practical-a application in a directory named `yii-application`.
 You can choose a different directory name if you want.

+You can choose a different directory name if you want.
+It uses [asset-packagist](https://asset-packagist.org/) for managing bower and npm package dependencies through Composer.
+Also you can use [asset-plugin](https://packagist.org/packages/fxp/composer-asset-plugin), as in earlier versions, but it works slowly.

 ## Install from an Archive File

-Extract the archive file downloaded from [yiiframework.com](http://www.yiiframework.com/download/) to a directory named `practical` that is directly under the Web root.
+Extract the archive file downloaded from [yiiframework.com](http://www.yiiframework.com/download/) to a directory named `practical-a` that is directly under the Web root.

 Then follow the instructions given in the next subsection.